jronallo/jronallo.github.com/source/_posts/2012-12-20-html5-video-everything-i-needed-to-know.markdown

 TODO

 - possible to style video element
-- video tag is semantic
+- video tag is semantic. bears mentioning?
 - http://www.longtailvideo.com/html5/formats/
 - source elements should not be changed. have no effect